 The high cost of transporting goods along the Tema-Ougadouga corridor by traders will soon be over, the Minister of Railways Development has said.

-According to Joe Ghartey, authorities in Ghana and Burkina Faso are on course with the railway connectivity project which is expected to commence by next year to give transporters.
+According to Joe Ghartey, authorities in Ghana and Burkina Faso are on course with the railway connectivity project which is expected to commence by next year.

 The over one hundred kilometre project will link Ghana to Burkina Faso through railway from the Eastern Corridor of Ghana.

 Mr Ghartey gave the assurance when he paid a courtesy call on the chief and elders of Nalerigu in the Upper East region as part of a stakeholder’s engagement.